California Driver Handbook - Special Driving Situations

 - Conduct emergency operations.

-- Prevent traffic collisions in heavy fog or unusually heavy traffic.
 During a traffic break, the officer turns the rear emergency lights on, slows the vehicle, and drives across the lanes of traffic in a serpentine manner.
 To assist the officer in conducting a traffic break:

 - Activate your emergency flashers to warn other drivers there is a hazard ahead.